 3. They could get their head stuck in the automatic power window and die like others already have.

 5. The window could be broken and they could be abducted.
-Sex traffickers are epidemic and an unsupervised child is easy to kidnap.
+Sex traffickers are epidemic and an unsupervised child is

 6. A Car Jacker can hop in and take off with the kids, hurt them, or dump them off anywhere.